chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Reattachment Length
 ~~~~~~~~~~~~~~~~~~~

-In this section, the solutions obtained with *Lethe* are compared with data that can be found in the scientific litterature (Erturk (2008) [1], Armaly and al. (1983) [2], Velivelli and Bryden (2015) [3]).
+In this section, the solutions obtained with *Lethe* are compared with data that can be found in the scientific literature (Erturk (2008) [1], Armaly and al. (1983) [2], Velivelli and Bryden (2015) [3]).
 Several studies include datasets of :math:`x_r/h = f(Re)` (reattachment length) either experimentally or numerically.
 The next figure illustrates some of them in comparison with *Lethe*.

 .. image:: image/xr_comparison.png

 First, the results provided by *Lethe* are identical or so to all of the three selected studies for low Reynolds numbers (:math:`Re \leq 400`).
 After that point, both results form *Lethe* and from Erturk (2008) [1] diverge from the experimental data of Armaly and al. (1983) [2].
 According to [1], this error is due to 3D effects that are more potent as the flow becomes more and more turbulent.
-Furthermore, there is also a less signficant but clearly noticeable error between *Lethe* and Erturk [1] : the fact that certain tolerances have been set quite high in the parameter file might have underestimated the reattachment length.
+Furthermore, there is also a less significant but clearly noticeable error between *Lethe* and Erturk [1] : the fact that certain tolerances have been set quite high in the parameter file might have underestimated the reattachment length.
 Also, first order elements have been used throughout the whole simulation process.
-Using second order elements for velocity, for instance, could yield better results for higher Reynolds number.
+Using second order elements for velocity, for instance, could yield better results for higher Reynolds numbers.
 The following table illustrates the error at :math:`Re = 600` for first and second order velocity elements.

 +---------------+----------------+----------------+
 | Order         | :math:`x_r/h`  | Error          |